About the Interfaith Center for Action & Healing (fondly called ICAH)

 We believe that “faith” includes religion but is also much bigger than religion; it encompasses all that brings meaning, compassion and joy to our lives.

 The Interfaith Center for Action and Healing opened in Lansing in January of 2019 and we had a busy winter and spring filled with presentations, dinners, celebrations, and events all intended to tear down the walls that divide us.
 We are now ready and excited to take our programming out into the local communities where we hope to identify the issues and ideas that divide us and work to build bridges that unite us.
 To that end, we are closing our physical space in November 2019.

-We all have an "other," someone for whom our first instinct is to judge or stereotype based upon preconceived differences in culture, political or religious beliefs, clothing, lifestyle, symbols they use, even cars they drive.
-This is compounded by the news we watch or read and the social media we follow.
+From the outset, our main focus was to tear down the walls that divide us.
+We all have an "other," someone for whom our first instinct is to judge or stereotype them based on our preconceived notions of culture, political or religious beliefs, clothing, lifestyle, symbols they use, and even the cars they drive.
+This is compounded by the news we watch and read, and the social media we follow.

-However, when we engage with the “other,” our perceptions of who they are can change.
-This does not mean that we will necessarily agree, but it can mean that we better understand where they come from, what formed their opinions, and why, right or wrong, they feel the way they do.
-We will most likely learn that even though we will always disagree on certain topics, there are other places in which we agree.
+However, when we engage with the “other” our perceptions of who they are can change.
+This does not mean that we will necessarily agree, but it can mean that we better understand where they come from, what formed their opinions, and why they feel the way they do.
+We often learn that even though we may disagree with them on certain topics, there are other places in which we agree.

-The most important thing about engaging with the other” is that it opens our minds and hearts to our shared humanity, which in turn frees us from the anger, fear and anxiety associated with the “other” and better able to deal with building bridges of understanding.
+The most important thing about engaging with the “other” is that it opens our minds and hearts to our shared humanity, which in turn frees us from the anger, fear and anxiety associated with the “other” and we are more open to building bridges of understanding.